Skip to main content

 Students will learn the role Thomas Jefferson had in the Declaration of Independence.
 He was known as the father of the Declaration of Independence.
 He loved to write and he decided to use his skills to help the colonies.

-Meriwether Lewis and William Clark with Sacagawea
+Meriwether Lewis and William Clark with Sacagawea, Exploration

 25 Minutes